sudohari/chef-web-docs/content/resources/windows_task/_index.md

   ruby_type: Symbol
   required: false
   description_list:
-  - markdown: "-   Frequency with which to run the task.\n-   This is a mandatory\
+  - markdown: "-   The Frequency with which to run the task.\n-   This is a mandatory\
       \ property in Chef 14.1\n-   Valid values: `:minute`, `:hourly`, `:daily`, `:weekly`,\n\
       \    `:monthly`, `:none`, `:once`, `:on_logon`, `:onstart`,\n    `:on_idle`.\n\
       -   The `:once` value requires the `start_time` property.\n-   The `:none` frequency\